 Factory.
 Valerie Arias, mezzo soprano, sang, while moving around the space, switching costumes throughout.
 Original compositions by Swiss composer Martin Dehrungs, as well as familiar classical composers.
 Musical Director, Giancarlo Prossimo.
 Costumes, Kate Hamilton

-The big shirt showed at KMOCA (Kingston, NY) in July, and then again in the big tent as part of the COTA festival (New Paltz) in October. (see images below)
+The first big shirt showed at KMOCA (Kingston, NY) in July, and then again in the big tent as part of the COTA festival (New Paltz) in October.

 The big bonnet was installed in Catskill in the Masters on Main, Mark on Main show, from early July until end of October.
 (See below)